 Consider all other electrical needs.
 If you're dependent on electricity for something, do it now while you've got power.
 Do the laundry.
 Run the dishwasher.
 Put some brownies in the oven, a roast in the Crock Pot, and bread makings in the bread machine.
 Fully charge cell phones, laptop computers, electronic games, camera batteries, etc. Wash and blow-dry your hair.
 Grind your coffee beans.
 Print out anything that you might need that you usually look up online, such as phone numbers (including the number of your power company, so that you can call to report your power failure) and recipes.
 You might also want to print out some things to keep children occupied: word searches, crossword puzzles, Sodoku puzzles, mazes, pictures to color, etc. And if you have a non-electric version of something, make sure it's readily accessible (corded phone for your land line, French press for your coffee, etc.).

 If you're prepared, being stuck at home can actually be kind of fun.
 It's a great time to read aloud the Little House books or biographies of people like Abraham Lincoln or the soldiers at Valley Forge.
 It's an opportunity to pull out those board games that have been collecting dust.
 Just be sure you have a print dictionary to use for that killer game of Scrabble!
-And it's a wonderful chance to reflect on how dependent we might be on our electronic distractions.
-Like blog reading.
+And it's a wonderful chance to reflect on how dependent we might be on our electronic distractions--like reading blogs, perhaps?

 What's your best tip for preparing for a power outage?
 Please share!